 Two women explain how their partners turned internet-connected gadgets into a means of control.

 The change to UK law ends a loophole allowing drivers to use phones to take photos or play games.

 Twitter said links to content containing hacked material would now be labelled, rather than removed.

 The Facebook-owned platform says it is committed to stamping out hidden advertising.

 The fine is the largest ever issued by the Information Commissioner's Office.

-BBC Click’s Stephen Beckett looks at some of the best of the week's technology news stories.
+BBC Click’s LJ Rich looks at some of the best technology news stories of the week.